Building

 The Nordic Swan Ecolabel is the Nordic region's official environmental certification for a range of products, buildings and services.
 The Nordic Swan Ecolabel sets strict requirements for environmental impact, health and sustainability throughout the building's life cycle.
 The US Environmental Protection Agency (EPA) has recently updated its recommendations for environmentally friendly products and services and highlights the Nordic Swan Ecolabel as a good choice.

 BREEAM-Nor is Norway's most widely used environmental certification for buildings, particularly for new builds and major refurbishments.
 A BREEAM-certified building must consist of materials that can document that they do not contain compounds on the candidate list in the REACH regulation, or the Norwegian priority list.
-All Nexans' Low Fire Hazard cables can be documented according to BREEAM as containing no such substances.
+All Nexans' halogen-free cables can be documented according to BREEAM as containing no such substances.

 “ - Whether your construction project achieves environmental certification or not, any choice that reduces environmental impact and creates safer venues is a positive one.
 Low Fire Hazard cables are also important for saving lives in the event of a fire,’ says Bjørn. ”